agmcfarland/IntegrationFeatureHeatmap/README.md

 `IntegrationFeatureHeatmap` takes three inputs:

-1. Fasta file of the genome being tested.
+1. Fasta file of the genome to use for random sampling.

 2. A list of genomic features of file type `.RData` or `.rds`.